detextit/promptact/README.md

-# De Prompt - AI Prompt Engineering Game
+# Prompt Ops - AI Prompt Engineering Game

-De Prompt is an interactive game designed to help users learn and master the art of prompt engineering.
+Prompt Ops is an interactive game designed to help users learn and master the art of prompt engineering.
 Players are challenged to reverse-engineer system prompts by observing AI conversations and crafting their own prompts to match the target behavior.

 ## Features